Hunnic language: Turkic or Altaic sprachbund

 According to Savelyev and Jeong (2020), the "traditional and prevailing view is [...] that the Xiongnu and/or the Huns were Turkic or at least Altaic" speakers.
 Otto Maenchen-Helfen argues that many tribal and some personal names among the Huns appear to have originated in Turkic languages, indicating that a Turkic language was widely spoken.
 Hyun Jin Kim similarly concluded that it "seems highly likely then from the names that we do know, most of which seem to be Turkic, that the Hunnic elite was predominantly Turkic-speaking".
 Denis Sinor, while skeptical of our ability to classify Hunnic as a whole, states that part of the Hunnish elite likely spoke Turkic, though he notes that some Hunnic names cannot be Turkic in origin.

 Some scholars have argued against a Turkic linguistic affiliation for Hunnic.
 The historian Peter Heather, while he supported the Turkic hypothesis as the "best guess" in 1995, has since voiced skepticism, in 2010 saying that "the truth is that we don't know what language the Huns spoke, and probably never will".
 Savelyev and Jeong similarly note that "the majority of the previously proposed Turkic etymologies for the Hunnic names are far from unambiguous, so no firm conclusion can be drawn from this type of data."

 While he argued for a Turkic linguistic origin, Karl Heinrich Menges also suggested that the Huns could have spoken a Mongolian or Tungusic language, or possibly a language between Mongolian and Turkic.
 Omeljan Pritsak analyzed 33 surviving Hunnic personal names and concluded: "It was not a Turkic language, but one between Turkic and Mongolian, probably closer to the former than the latter.
 The language had strong ties to Bulgar language and to modern Chuvash, but also had some important connections, especially lexical and morphological, to Ottoman Turkish and Yakut".

+Linguists Svenja Bonmann and Simon Fries in 2025 challenged the Turkic hypothesis.
+They state that there is a "complete lack of evidence supporting claims of a Turkic presence among the Huns".
+They further note that the traditional classification of Hunnic as a variety of the Bulgar language is based "mainly on historical rather than proper linguistic evidence" with the surviving Hunnic material consisting only of a small number of personal names and common nouns that "do not provide any conclusive proof and may actually be linguistically heterogeneous".